 Before planning resits, check whether the result is correct.

-Exam boards allow schools to submit an Enquiry About Results (EAR) — a formal review of how a paper was marked.
-There are two types:
+Exam boards allow schools to submit a formal review of marking — sometimes still called an Enquiry About Results (EAR) — through the Joint Council for Qualifications (JCQ) Post-Results Services.
+There are two main types:

 If the review leads to an upward grade change, this is the fastest resolution: no resit, no delay, no additional study.
 Always explore this before committing to any other course of action.